systematic-uol/systematic-uol.github.io/docs/index.md

 - Share outcomes and updates from the SysteMatic project.
 This includes resources (methods, tools, models, reports & more) focused on applying systems engineering to improve health and care for people living with Multiple Long-Term Conditions (MLTC).
 - Support collaboration, conversation and learning about systems approaches for MLTC.

-## Who is the SysteMatic Digital Commons for?
+## Who is it for?
-Resources are primarily aimed at academic researchers and professionals who are interested in systems approaches for MLTC.
+Resources on the digital are primarily aimed at academic researchers and professionals who are interested in systems approaches for MLTC.

-## How is the SysteMatic Digital Commons organised?
+## How is it organised?
 This site is a living resource, meaning the content is constantly being updated, revised and refined.
 <br>
 <br>